perryyo/deploydjango.com/source/django_project_structure/setup.rst

     -r requirements/prod.txt

 .. note::
-    The ``-r`` flag tells pip that the following relative path is another requirements file to parse.
+    The ``-r`` flag tells pip that this isn't a Python package, but a path to another requirements file.

 The way requirements work on Heroku is that each time you push your code to Heroku, Heroku will analyze your top-level ``requirements.txt`` file and